Musk wants Tesla investors to vote on switching the carmaker’s corporate registration to Texas - The Boston Globe

 “Tesla will move immediately to hold a shareholder vote to transfer state of incorporation to Texas,” Musk wrote on his social media platform X, formerly known as Twitter.

-Musk had polled X users earlier on the same question, with 87.1% of 1.1 million respondents voting yes.
+Musk had polled X users earlier on the same question, with 87.1 percent of 1.1 million respondents voting yes.
 “The public vote is unequivocally in favor of Texas!” he wrote.

 Advertisement